COVESA/vsomeip/documentation/vsomeipConfiguration.md

 - **request_debounce_time** - Service requests done by an application can be debounced to be more efficient if many services are requested simultaneously (e.g. at startup).
 This configuration variable specified the maximum request debounce time in milliseconds.
-The default time is 10ms.
+The default time is 0ms (turned off).

 ## Acceptances